Welcome to the Hobby!

 You can buy a so-called 3D Printing Hotbox.
 It's a desk-sized tent to keep your printer warm and can be connected to a ventilation hose to keep the smell down to a minimum.
 But if the sound is th issue, just stack two Ikea bottom kitchen cabinets on top of each other.
 Put drawers in the bottom bottom-cabinet, and add doors to the top bottom-cabinet.
 Put a sheet of multiplex on top and mount a 45 euro kitchen fume-suction hood ontop.
 Connect that to a ventilation tube that goes outside, and you are done.
 Well.
 You do need to add a couple of pieces of XPS foam to the inside and some rubber strips to make it sound and airtight.
 But I will show you how to do that in a future blog.
 If you are a creative person it shouldn't be too hard to figure out how to air and soundproof a kitchen cabinet.

-2. A Place for you to cure and clean your models
+2. A Place to Cure and Clean Models

 By washing, we mean thoroughly cleaned to get excess resin off your model.
 And with Curing, we mean exposing your model to extra UV light for a couple of minutes to make sure all the resin is properly cured inside and out.